 This dish is a classic for a reason, it's amazingly easy and stunningly delicious.
-Every time it blows my mind how can 3 simple basic ingredients when mixed and cooked together create such a deep and intense flavour.
+Every time it blows my mind how can 3 simple basic ingredients when mixed and cooked together create such a deep and intense flavor.

 - 5-6 Garlic cloves, halved

-- 1/2 tbsp Chilli Pepper flakes
+- ½ tablespoon Chilli Pepper flakes

-- 10 Cherry tomatoes, quartered
+- 10 Cherry tomatoes, quartered or halved

 - fresh Basil leaves

-- Pecorino cheese (optional)
+- Pecorino cheese, optional

 - Bring to boil a large pot of salted water.

-- Spread the tomatoes on a sheet pan over parchment paper or aluminum foil, then drizzle with olive oil, sprinkle a little bit of sugar, then add the salt and some chilli pepper flakes.
+- Spread the halved or quartered cherry tomatoes on a sheet pan over parchment paper or aluminum foil, then drizzle with olive oil, sprinkle a little bit of sugar, then add the salt and some chilli pepper flakes.

 - Remove the pan with oil from the heat, drain the pasta and add it to the pan (be careful, if the oil is too hot the water drops will "explode" at contact and will splatter all over).